Postcrossing: Postcrossing-themed stamps

 The first Postcrossing-themed stamp was released by PostNL in 2011.
-Since then more than a dozen countries' postal services have followed suit, some releasing multiple Postcrossing-themed stamps.
-The majority of these stamps have been launched in partnership with the Postcrossing community but some "unofficial" stamps displayed the Postcrossing trademark without approval of the Postcrossing organization.
+Since then more than a dozen countries' postal services have followed suit and some released multiple Postcrossing-themed stamps.
+The majority of the stamps have been launched in partnership with the Postcrossing community but some "unofficial" stamps displayed the Postcrossing trademark without approval of the Postcrossing organization.

 List of official Postcrossing stamps

 Stamps officially backed by the Postcrossing community are posted on the Postcrossing blog: